On the Seshadri constants of equivariant bundles over Bott-Samelson varieties and wonderful compactifications: preliminaries

 \subsection{BSDH varieties}

-Let $G$ be a semisimple and simply connected algebraic group of adjoint type defined over $\mathbb{C}$.
-We fix a maximal torus $T$ of $G$; let $W \,=\, N_G(T)/T$ be the Weyl group of $G$ with respect to $T$.
-We denote by $R$ the set of roots of $G$ with respect to $T$ and by $R^{+}$ a set of positive roots.
-Let $B^{+}$ be the Borel subgroup of $G$ containing $T$ with respect to $R^{+}$.
-Let $w_0$ denote the longest element of the Weyl group $W$.
-Let $B$ be the Borel subgroup of $G$ opposite to $B^+$ determined by $T$, i.e., $B\,=\,n_{w_0}B^+n_{w_0}^{-1}$, where $n_{w_0}$ is a representative of $w_0$ in $N_G(T)$.
-Note that the set of roots of $B$ coincides with the set $R^{-} \,:=\, -R^{+}$ of negative roots.
+Let $G$ be a semisimple and simply connected algebraic group defined over $\mathbb{C}$.
+We fix a maximal torus $T$ of $G$.
+The \textit{rank} of $G$ is defined to be the dimension of $T$.
+Let $W \,=\, N_G(T)/T$ be the Weyl group of $G$ with respect to $T$.
+We denote by $R$ the set of roots of $G$ with respect to $T$ and by $B$ a Borel subgroup of $G$ containing $T$, and $R^{+}\subset R$ the set of positive roots with respect to $B$.
 Let be the set of all simple roots in $R^{+}$, where $n$ is the rank of $G$.
 The simple reflection in the Weyl group corresponding to a simple root $\alpha$ is denoted by $s_{\alpha}$.
 For simplicity of notation, the simple reflection corresponding to a simple root $\alpha_{i}$ is denoted by $s_{i}$.
+For a subset $J\subseteq S$, we denote the subgroup of $W$ generated by $s_i$, $\alpha_i\in J$ by $W_{J}$.
+For every subset $J\subseteq S$, there is a unique parabolic subgroup $P_J$ of $G$ containing $B$ whose Weyl group is $W_J$.
+Conversely, every parabolic subgroup of $G$ containing $B$ is of the form $P_J$ for some $J\subseteq S$; see \cite[8.4.3.
+Theorem, Page 147]{Spr}.